Exus Blog Article

 According to a report from Technavio, the global consumer credit market shows no signs of abating.
 They forecast that the market will grow at a 4.88% CAGR from 2016 to 2020 - but are lenders ensuring that the lines of credit they offer meet consumer needs in terms of suitability and affordability?

 Financial institutions are duty-bound to make the best loans possible, using the highest quality information available.
 Doing so may require certain existing processes to be changed and improved, but will ultimately mean that the likelihood of future delinquency is lower.

-Rather than relying on antiquated legacy systems, specialised origination systems can offer accurate and detailed risk analysis, document management and productivity management, centralising every element of information relating to the origination process.
+Rather than relying on antiquated legacy systems, specialized origination systems can offer accurate and detailed risk analysis, document management, and productivity management, centralizing every element of information relating to the origination process.
 They can work with existing systems and test limits, as well as tracking performance-based metrics that can help to shape future loan origination processes down the line.

 While credit risk is always assessed before loan origination, careful monitoring during the repayment period can enable businesses to better identify early warning signs and threats of delinquency.

-A 2016 McKinsey report talks of the ever-increasing digitisation of banking processes and how this digitisation is transforming risk management.
-They report that the largest share of banks’ costs tends to be concentrated in risk-related processes, with the automation of credit processes and digitising key stages in the credit value chain resulting in cost savings of up to 50%.
+A 2016 McKinsey report talks of the ever-increasing digitization of banking processes and how this digitization is transforming risk management.
+They report that the largest share of banks’ costs tends to be concentrated in risk-related processes, with the automation of credit processes and digitizing key stages in the credit value chain resulting in cost savings of up to 50%.